secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Hardware

-In this project, the following machine was used to train the classification model.
+In this project, the following machine was used to train the emotion classification model.

 |                 | Operating System           | CPU                                      | GPU                         |
 |-----------------|----------------------------|------------------------------------------|-----------------------------|